Francis Cammaerts: Jockey network

 Disillusioned with what he had seen of the Carte Organization and the Spindle network, Cammaerts organised his own circuit (Jockey).
 He worked initially in the area of Montélimar.
 His first associate was wireless operator Auguste Fioras, a man as cautious as Cammaerts himself.
 The first message the pair sent to London was on 27 May 1943.
 Fioras would transmit 416 wireless messages to London during 1943 and 1944, a record for SOE wireless operators.

-In the latter part of 1943 Cammaerts established several small semi-autonomous groups of resisters to the German occupation.
+In the latter part of 1943, Cammaerts established several small semi-autonomous groups of resisters to the German occupation.
 They were located along the left bank of the Rhône between Vienne and Arles and eastwards through the hinterland and into the Alps.
 He traveled around on a motorbike visiting each group.
-By the end of 1943 Cammaerts had ensured that his Jockey circuit was ready to play its part in any sabotage that might be required.
+By the end of 1943, Cammaerts had ensured that his Jockey circuit was ready to play its part in any sabotage that might be required.
 In November 1943 he was recalled to London for debriefing, and, while there, he raised the problems among the SOE agents working in France, often at cross-purposes, some under the command of General Charles de Gaulle's headquarters and others, many of them French citizens, under the command of SOE's French section.

-On his return to France in February 1944, Cammaerts' aircraft crashed on landing, although he was unhurt.
+On his return to France in February 1944, Cammaerts' aircraft crashed due to icing and an engine fire, although he was unhurt after bailing out along with the crew.
 He went on to check that his Jockey circuit was operational and later visited the 3,000+ group of Maquisards (young Frenchmen who had fled to the Vercors plateau to avoid being sent for forced labour in Germany).
-In April 1944 he informed SOE's London headquarters that the Vercors had a finely organised army, but they needed long-distance and anti-tank weapons.
+In April 1944, he informed SOE's London headquarters that the Vercors had a finely organised army, but they needed long-distance and anti-tank weapons.
 Cammaerts' Jockey circuit played its part following the Normandy Landings: they and the other SOE circuits cut railway lines and helped to severely hinder German troop and machinery movements.
 Cammaerts was appointed head of Allied missions in southeastern France.
 By this time he had built up an organisation of more than 10,000 people.

 The situation in the area of the Vercors plateau did not fare so well, with London having refused Cammaerts' and others' requests to provide the Resistance with heavy weapons.
 Allied High Command felt, based on the Yugoslav experience, that guerrillas were not trained to stand and fight.
 Cammaerts understood and was even sympathetic to this view, but he had no control over the belief by French Resistance leaders that, with Allied landings taking place in the north, the war was coming to an end and the Germans were fatally weakened.
 In fact, Vercors was attacked by two German divisions complete with air support, and German reprisals were ruthless.
 It was a rout and the surviving Maquisards fled to whatever hiding places they could find, with an estimated 600-plus maquisards and civilians slaughtered.